 Let’s look at the different water categories in more detail:

 You don’t need to call for an emergency water damage service if you see clean water standing in your house.
 The word “clean” itself says that the source is clean.
 This type of water typically comes from sanitary sources such as steam lines or water pipes.
 The standing water will fall under this category only if it’s clear and doesn’t have any odor.
 Try to clean this water as soon as you can because the longer it sits on your floor, the more the chances are that it will seep into the floorboards and cause problems such as rotting.

 Gray water varies in contaminants, which is why it is important to take precautions.
 The water is not sanitary, but it won’t cause any severe health problems.
 In some cases, gray water is a little cloudy and has a light smell.
 The typical sources of gray water are treated cooling water, storm drains and discharge from equipment.
 If you don’t know where the gray water is coming from, then we suggest that you stay away from it.
 It’s possible that the water contains toxins and microbial growth.

 Black water has parasites, bacteria, toxic waste, infectious viruses and allergenic materials.
 The black color is a clear indication that you need to stay away from it!
 The health risks associated with this water are numerous and might even result in death.

 Now that you know the three categories of water damage, you can call for emergency services at the right time.

-Service Team of Professionals is a company that offers emergency water damage services as well as 24/7 cleaning and restoration.
+STOP Restoration is a company that offers emergency water damage services as well as 24/7 cleaning and restoration.
 Whether the water standing in your house is from a broken pipe or an overflowing toilet, call these professionals for clean up.
 Their services are available in Boulder City, Summerlin, Whitney Ranch and many other areas.
 You can get in touch with S.T.O.P. by calling them at 702-803-3094.